Bells as a Magical Tool

 “Harvesting” Nursery Rhyme

 The first bells, archaeology tells us, originated in neolithic China around the 3rd millennium BCE (Falkenhausen 132).
 In his book Suspended Music, Lothar von Falkenhausen mentions that suspended clapper-bells, called ling in China, were found in “virtually every Bronze Age cemetery in the country,” and were also used on shamans’ belts, horse-and-chariot gear, dog collars, and canopy curtains (ibid.
 133-134).
 As time passed and bell use spread throughout the world, they retained their simultaneous mundane and spiritual/magical values.
 Within these dual spheres, bells serve two basic functions: 1) marking time and transitions, and 2) interacting with forces.
-Sometimes, as I’ll discuss below, bells serve both of these functions at the same time.
+Sometimes bells serve both of these functions at the same time.

 The English word bell has the following etymology: “common to the Low German dialects, cognate with Middle Low German belle and Dutch bel but not appearing among the other Germanic languages except the Icelandic bjalla which was a loanword from Old English.
 It is popularly but not certainly related to the former sense of to bell (Old English: bellan, “to roar, to make a loud noise”) which gave rise to bellow” (“Bell”).
 This connection of bells with the act of “bellowing” is spiritually and magically meaningful: bells can be used as a quieter, more discrete form of roaring — both to draw attention to oneself or one’s needs and to frighten away the things we do not wish to keep with us.

 The Handbell Society of Australasia, in its page on bell history, notes that bells “were baptised, and once baptised had the power to ward off evil spells and spirits.
 Bells were hung in doorways to protect visitors and the visited from the evil spirits which always wait around the door awaiting the chance to slip inside.
 A visitor would ring the bell to drive the spirits away then pass inside – which is the likely origin of the present day doorbell!”
 The belief in spirits lurking in doorways is possibly a pan-Germanic belief.
-Claude Lecouteux, in his excellent book The Tradition of Household Spirits, devotes an entire chapter on the lore of doorways and windows.
+Claude Lecouteux, in The Tradition of Household Spirits, devotes an entire chapter on the lore of doorways and windows.
 He explains that “At one time the door was the sole opening of the house; windows made their appearance later” and that “The house…forms a protective cocoon, one that is sacred and magical” (49, 48).
-The openings, then, are spiritual and magical points of vulnerability, places in which malevolent spirits may enter if they are not well-warded.
+The openings, then, are spiritual and magical points of vulnerability, places in which malevolent spirits may enter if these areas are not well-warded.
 Lecouteux goes on to explain that “in the Upper Palatinate [of Germany], it is said that the recently deceased linger in the door hinges every Saturday, and in Bohemia [modern-day Czech Republic], that souls in torment live in doors.
 This explains a curious piece of advice that we come across in eighteenth-century Germany: ‘You should not slam a door because souls are performing penitence there'” (49-50).

 Bells proliferate in English-language nursery rhymes and poetry, often to signal or symbolize changes and shifts.
 Shakespeare twice mentions bells as a form of signaling or honoring death.
 In The Tempest, he wrote: “Sea nymphs hourly ring his knell: / Hark!
 Now I hear them – Ding, dong, bell” (I.ii); there is an almost identical rhyme in The Merchant of Venice.
 The context of both of these passages is death or an ending: knell as a noun means “